 Step 5: Add the Other Washer and Tighten

 Replacing a worn-down rollerblade brake pad is even easier than mounting the whole system for the first system.
-In this case, the mounting bracket is already in place, and all you need to do is unscrew the worn-out rubber brake pad, put in the new brake pad, tighten the screw, and you’re done!
+In this case, the mounting bracket is already in place.
+All you need to do is unscrew the worn-out rubber brake pad, put in the new brake pad, tighten the screw, and you’re done!
+But if you want to place both the mounting brake and the friction pad itself, go ahead.

 What Kinds of Inline Skates Come With Brakes?